 Cathy arrives at the airport lounge shortly after Pierre and buys coffee and cigarettes – carefully choosing the same brand as Pierre.
 Laure quizzes Pierre about the robbery last night from customs and learns there was quite a fight, and one was badly hurt.
 Pierre tells her the police are looking for an Englishman called Steed, who was very interested in Meyer’s briefcase; he tells Cathy the briefcase contained nothing of value – he’d listed the contents himself.
 Roland calls Pierre into the office and Cathy slips her packet of cigarettes into his pocket while he’s paying Laure.

 She pretends to notice a moment later and goes to the office to retrieve them.
 She feigns curiosity and asks Pierre about the fight and the briefcase, suggesting Meyer might have had a bottle containing poison in the case.
-Roland is suspicious of her questions and asks for her name and hotel – Hôtel de St. Pierre.
+“A bottle!”, Pierre gasps, then recovers and denies there was one.
+Roland is suspicious of her questions and asks for her name and hotel – Hôtel des Saints Peres.
 Roland calls the police to tell them of Cathy’s ‘anxiety over a bottle’, meanwhile Curly is getting it out of his bathroom cabinet...

 Jeanette arrives at Tissot’s and finds Paul searching the apartment.
 She realises he’s looking for the flask, remembering his interest on the plane, and says the police want to talk to her about Meyer’s death.
-She proposes telling them about the flask, and Paul’s interest and he says, “Darling, you don’t want to cause a lot of misunderstanding and trouble”.
+She proposes telling them about the flask, and Paul’s interest.
+He glances at her and says, “Darling, you don’t want to cause a lot of misunderstanding and trouble”.
 She’s angry and says she doesn’t believe him, and he thrusts her brutally away from him...

-Manning makes contact with Siebel at the airport and says he’s arranged a reception for Steed at Tissot’s.
+Manning makes contact with Siebel at the airport who pretends to be making a phone call while Manning waits outside the booth.
+Manning says he’s arranged a reception for Steed at Tissot’s.
 Even with the bottle empty and Cathy involved, there’s still the flask to find.
 Steed is searching Tissot’s when two gendarmes (Graham Ashley and an extra) arrive, tipped off by Manning; he escapes when they’re distracted by Jeanette’s body being found under the bed.

-Tissot visits Jean Martin (John Gill) for a drink and brandishes the flask victoriously.
-Cathy meanwhile gets a list of Tissot's haunts from Laure, who remembers him recently befriending a baker from the Glutiet district called Martin.
-Siebel overhears and follows when Cathy leaves.
-Tissot has just pour two glasses from the flask when Steed knocks on the door, asking if Tissot is there.
-Jacques hurriedly hides the flask when his name is used and when Steed asks for 'the bottle' and Tissot denies knowledge of it but Cathy finds their glasses and verifies they contain Propellant 23.
 Tissot refuses to say where it is then Manning enters carrying a gun and says he’ll tell him.
-Siebel enters with a gun and Cathy and Steed are searched, Manning taking Cathy’s gun.
+Cathy tries to use the wine bottle as a weapon but Manning sees her and calls Siebel who comes in the side door.
+He’s holding a gun and Cathy and Steed are searched, Manning taking Cathy’s gun.
 He demands the flask from Tissot and Cathy and Steed jump Siebel but a shot from Manning halts the attack.
 Tissot takes the opportunity to escape but is shot, slumping to the floor and knocking over the hidden flask.
 Siebel picks it up and Manning orders his captives to leave.
 Cathy pretends to trip and hurt her knee on the steps, pulls a pistol from her garter and shoots Siebel, Steed clobbering Manning in the confusion.
 Steed pockets the ‘fruit juice’ while Cathy checks to find Jacques is still alive, then Steed spots Cathy returning the gun to her garter and says he thought she said black was so obvious...